openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-storwize-svc-driver.rst

 address associated with the volume's preferred node (if available) to attach the volume to the instance, otherwise it uses the first available iSCSI IP address of the system.
-The driver obtains the iSCSI IP address directly from the storage system; you do not need to provide these iSCSI IP addresses directly to the driver.
+The driver obtains the iSCSI IP address directly from the storage system.
+You do not need to provide these iSCSI IP addresses directly to the driver.

 .. note::